 fully understands its contractual obligations and is both willing and able to comply with them at all times; and

-has never previously failed to comply with a valid curtailment notice from First Gas.
+has not previously failed to comply with a valid curtailment notice from First Gas.

 First Gas will notify all Shippers if it does not obtain sufficient Interruptible Load pursuant to section 3.7, together with the amount of Interruptible Load it still requires.